Normally the big "where to show your ads" decision is between the display network and the search network.

-Decide where your ads show using the 'Network' setting in Google AdWords.
+Decide where your ads show using the 'Network' setting in Google Ads.
 Screenshot below.

 You can compare the performance of keywords, ad groups and adverts across the different networks by segmenting the stats.
 Click on the 'Segment' dropdown and then select 'Network (with search partners) as shown in the screenshot below.

 Give me a yell if you need a hand checking how much your search partner enquiries cost.